Bookings API

-Both the seller (including an authorized team member, often referred to as staff) and the customer (also known as the buyer) can create and manage a booking.
-However, the seller has more control in how to create and manage a booking and has a wider scope of access to existing bookings than the buyer.
-As such, seller-scoped and buyer-scoped operations require different levels of access permissions that are referred to in this documentation as seller-level permissions and buyer-level permissions, respectively.
+Both the seller (or a team member, called staff) and the customer (also known as the buyer) can create and manage a booking.
+However, the seller has more control and access to bookings than the buyer.
+Therefore, seller and buyer operations need different access permissions, called seller-level and buyer-level permissions in this topic.

 You can add custom attributes to the Booking object.
 To do so, use the Booking Custom Attributes API.